 We have never declared or paid any cash dividends on our common stock and do not intend to pay any cash dividends in the foreseeable future.
 We anticipate that we will retain all of our future earnings for use in the development of our business and for general corporate purposes.
-Any determination to pay dividends in the future will be at the discretion of our Board of Directors.
+Any determination to pay dividends in the future will be at the discretion of our board of directors.
 Accordingly, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.
 In addition, our loan and security agreement with Silicon Valley Bank contains restrictive covenants that prohibit us, subject to certain exceptions, from paying dividends on our common stock.

-As a result of being a public company, we are obligated to develop and maintain proper and effective internal controls over financial reporting, and any failure to maintain the adequacy of these internal controls may adversely affect investor confidence in our company and, as a result, the value of our common stock.
+As a result of being a public company, we are obligated to develop and maintain proper and effective internal controls over financial reporting and any failure to maintain the adequacy of these internal controls may adversely affect investor confidence in our company and, as a result, the value of our common stock.

-We will be required, pursuant to Section 404 of the Sarbanes-Oxley Act, or Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting in our annual report for the year ending December 31, 2019 to be filed with the SEC in 2020.
+We are required, pursuant to Section 404 of the Sarbanes-Oxley Act, or Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for the year ending December 31, 2019.
 This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
-In addition, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting in that annual report.
-We are also required to disclose significant changes made in our internal control procedures on a quarterly basis.
+In addition, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting in our first annual report required to be filed with the SEC following the date we are no longer an "emerging growth company."
+We will be required to disclose significant changes made in our internal control procedures on a quarterly basis.

 We have commenced the costly and challenging process of compiling the system and processing documentation necessary to perform the evaluation needed to comply with Section 404, and we may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
-Our compliance with Section 404 will require that we incur substantial professional fees and expend significant management efforts, and we may need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge and compile the system and process documentation necessary to perform the evaluation needed to comply with Section 404.
+Our compliance with Section 404 will require that we incur substantial accounting expense and expend significant management efforts.
+We currently do not have an internal audit group, and we will need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge and compile the system and process documentation necessary to perform the evaluation needed to comply with Section 404.